hlimpias/sturdy-octo-train/Cardcast.md

 ## I have to register?

 I don't run Cardcast.
 They require registering to build decks.
 Whatever information you provide them stays with them, with the exception of the username you provide (which is listed on their site).
 I currently do not store these usernames anywhere.
 Of course the card text you provide is retrieved and distributed to players in the games that use your deck(s).

+Anybody can use any Cardcast decks for which they know the code without having to register anywhere.